abhideepghosh/JavaScript-Theory/README.md

-Promise Working
+*Promise Working
-//Making a new promise(it recieves a function with 2 arguments) : syntax is given below const p = new Promise(function(resolve,reject){
+// 1.)
+Making a new promise (it recieves a function with 2 arguments) : syntax is given below const p = new Promise(function(resolve,reject){
     let a = 1+1; // what promise does or fetches i.e definition functionality defined here